gatsbyjs/gatsby/packages/gatsby-source-graphql/README.md

 }
 ```

-## Custom wrap schema function (advanced)
+## Custom transform schema function (advanced)

-It's possible to modify the remote schema, via a `customWrapSchemaFn` option which customizes the way the default schema is wrapped before it is merged on the Gatsby schema by the stitching process.
+It's possible to modify the remote schema, via a `transformSchema` option which customizes the way the default schema is transformed before it is merged on the Gatsby schema by the stitching process.

-The `customWrapSchemaFn` function gets an object argument with the following fields:
+The `transformSchema` function gets an object argument with the following fields:

 - schema (introspected remote schema)
 - link (default link)